turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 * it allows you to make changes to all pages by altering just one file

 ## Describe what a color hex code is.
-A color hex code is a 6 digit codes preceded by a pound sign _#_ that represents the amount of red, green and blue in a color.
+A color hex code is a 6 digit code preceded by a pound sign _#_ that represents the amount of red, green and blue are in a color.
 ## What are the three parts of an HSL color property?
 1. __Hue__
 * "The colloquial idea of color."
 It is represented by a value between 0-360